Jim Sturgess

 James Anthony Sturgess (born 16 May 1978) is an English actor and singer-songwriter.
 His first major role was as Jude in the musical romance drama film Across the Universe (2007).
 He played the male lead role of Ben Campbell in 21 (2008), Gavin Kossef in Crossing Over (2009), The Way Back (2010), and co-starred in the epic science fiction film Cloud Atlas (2012).

-Other credits include Stonehearst Asylum (2013), London Fields (2014), Close to the Enemy (2016), Feed the Beast (2016), Geostorm (2017), Kidnapping Freddy Heineken (2018), and JT LeRoy (2018), Berlin, I Love You (2019), The Other Me (2022), and Alone Together (2022).
+Other credits include Stonehearst Asylum (2014), Kidnapping Freddy Heineken and London Fields (both in 2015), Close to the Enemy and Feed the Beast (both in 2016), Geostorm (2017), JT LeRoy (2018), Berlin, I Love You (2019), The Other Me and Alone Together (both in 2022).
+He also voiced Soren in Legend of the Guardians: The Owls of Ga'Hoole (2010) and starred in One Day (2011) opposite Anne Hathaway.

-Personal life
+Early and personal life

 Sturgess was born in Wandsworth, London, but grew up in Farnham, Surrey, where he attended Frensham Heights School.
 He spent most of his youth skateboarding, and listening to hip-hop.
 He started his first band when he was about 15 years old, playing gigs in and around his local area.
 His first acting experience came in a local theatre group, after a successful audition for a part in a play.

 Sturgess moved to Manchester to attend the University of Salford, graduating in 1999 with an HND in Media and Performance.
 After graduating, he moved to London and worked in a shop selling trainers, whilst seeking acting work and writing music.

 On 30 July 2019, Sturgess married theatre producer Dina Mousawi in Italy.
 Their son was born in 2020.